SebastienBini/cpp-relocation-proposal/implicit-extraction.md

 Finally, as well as relocating data member and array element subobjects, the facility should also work for base class subobjects.

-In conclusion, the rule that is to be introduced is, roughly: when lvalue-to-rvalue conversion is performed on an xvalue, if that xvalue is a subobject of a materialized temporary object, and if reference binding to that xvalue would extend the lifetime of that temporary object, and if every containing object of that xvalue has no user-declared destructor, copy/move/relocation constructor, or copy/move/relocation assignment operator, then said xvalue subobject is
+Considering all this, we adjust lvalue-to-rvalue conversion thus: when lvalue-to-rvalue conversion is performed on an xvalue, if that xvalue is a subobject of a materialized temporary object, and if reference binding to that xvalue would extend the lifetime of that temporary object, and if every containing object of that xvalue has no user-declared destructor, copy/move/relocation constructor, or copy/move/relocation assignment operator, then said xvalue subobject is